RRNX/AdventOfCode2023/README.md

 The first task was pretty easy, first I tried around with some regex, but later i found out a simple ```find()``` did the trick.
 Probably a bit to complex, I might refactor the code for the sake of convenience.

 There is probably a better solution for my handling with the variable ```invalid```.
 Couldn't think of any other solution that didn't require rewriting my entire code.

+The second task was pretty easy too, just added some logic behind the lowest possible values for ```minRedInt, minBlueInt, minGreenInt```